GabrielRosaGomes/Hello-world/README.md

 Hi, I'm Gabriel

-I'm ready to learn more about programing end I did like to help in anywork with the prupose os learning more and help.
+I'm ready to learn more about programing end I did like to help in anywork with the prupose of learning more and help.